-Their bigger size also means that the guinea pig will live for around 6 years and while they do have the ability to get away from danger and peril, they are not as difficult to catch as pets like rabbits or the aforementioned hamsters.
+Their bigger size also means that the guinea pig will live for around 6 years.
+While they do have the ability to get away from danger and peril, they are not as difficult to catch as pets like rabbits or the aforementioned hamsters.

-Provide a substrate, such as sawdust.
-Provide a bed and bedding, hiding spots where your guinea pigs can go to get some privacy.
-Tunnels, logs, chew toys, and tubes make great additions to your guinea pig’s house, too, because they encourage physical activity and they provide mental stimulation, too.
+Provide a substrate, such as sawdust, as well as a bed and bedding, and hiding spots where your guinea pigs can go to get some privacy.
+Tunnels, logs, chew toys, and tubes make great additions to your guinea pig’s house, too, because they encourage physical activity and they provide mental stimulation.

 As sociable animals, guinea pigs benefit from being kept in pairs or groups.
-As long as the cage is big enough you can keep two male pigs together, or two females, but it is vital to ensure that you offer plenty of space and remember that while they are sociable, they do not necessarily enjoy having to share items and toys.
+As long as the cage is big enough you can keep two male pigs together, or two females, but it is vital to ensure that you offer plenty of space.
+Remember that while they are sociable, they do not necessarily enjoy having to share items and toys.